The Bylaws of The San Francisco Young Democrats

 Membership dues shall be paid in January, and shall expire in the following December of that year.
 Dues can be excused under specific circumstances (i.e. unable to pay, status, or any difficult situation) by the sole decision of the club’s Treasurer, or by a majority vote of the Executive Board.
 These membership fees can be covered by a sponsorship by any club board member, or by a simple waiver.

-The Elected Board Officers of this Organization shall be two Co-Presidents, the Vice President, the Treasurer, and the Secretary.
-The San Francisco Young Democrats Elected Board shall include all Elected Board Officers, The Immediate Past President(s), and any Officers of The Young Democrats of America, College Democrats of America, California Young Democrats, or Coalition of Bay Area Young Democrats residing in or employed in San Francisco, assuming such persons are no older than thirty-five (35) years of age and are members of this Organization in good standing.
+The Executive Board Officers of this Organization shall be two Co-Presidents, the Vice President, the Treasurer, and the Secretary.
+The San Francisco Young Democrats’ Executive Board shall include all Executive Board Officers, The Immediate Past President(s), and any Officers of The Young Democrats of America, College Democrats of America, California Young Democrats, or Coalition of Bay Area Young Democrats residing in or employed in San Francisco, assuming such persons are no older than thirty-five (35) years of age and are members of this Organization in good standing.

 1. Co-Presidents